krishna0890227/Funny_Early_Care_Service/README.md

 Users of this website will be able to find all the information they need to know about child care services, servicing hours, pricing, contact information, and a signup form.
 Our goal is to service working parents who want someone to care for their babies.

 # Features
 *  **Navigation**
      * Featured at the top of the page, the navigation shows the name of the academy: Shining Sprouts Academy which links to the top of the page.
      * The other navigation links are to the right:  About us, Sign up and Contact which links to a different section of the same page.
      * The navigation is in a font that looks like code, and a color that contrasts with the background.
-     * The navigation clearly tells the user the name of the centre and website and makes the different sections of information easy to find.
+     * The navigation clearly tells the user the name of the academy and website and makes the different sections of information easy to find.

  * **The Header**
-    * The header shows the name of the centre, using the other color chosen: Green.
+    * The header shows the name of the academy, using the other color chosen: Green.
 And continuing the computer code font theme.
     * The header explains the club is for babies aged 0-3 years old.
     * The section provides the user with clear information about what the site is and who the club it is for.
 ![nav and header](https://github.com/user-attachments/assets/57f5466e-44c2-4baa-a7de-36449d445b94)